Multiple Addictions: Mixing Alcohol With Pills

 Mixing alcohol and pills may also interfere with your ability to do your job, drive and operate machinery, and can adversely affect your ability to concentrate in general.
 Consequently, this can lead to serious and potentially fatal accidents.

 With this in mind, you should always read warning labels and leaflets that come with your medication.
 It’s also a good idea to consult with your pharmacist or doctor to ascertain whether it’s safe to drink alcohol alongside any medications you’re currently taking.
-If you have multiple addictions, help is available 24/7 call this number for a free personal consultation for yourself or a loved one 866-480-4328.
+If you have multiple addictions, call our addiction treatment center for multiple addictions in FL, help is available 24/7 call this number for a free personal consultation for yourself or a loved one 844-551-7016.

 Most Common Symptoms of Drug Interactions With Alcohol

 - Loss of coordination

 In addition to the above, mixing alcohol with pills can also heighten your risk of experiencing complications such as:

 - Liver damage

 - Impaired breathing

 Alcohol may also increase the effectiveness of some pills or make them completely ineffective.
 It’s also known that the presence of alcohol in your body can make whatever drugs you’re taking toxic to your system.

 You may be thinking mixing pills with alcohol is something everybody does, and to an extent, that is true for some people.
 Having multiple addictions is certainly not uncommon, but many people don’t realize what they are risking.
 The National Institute on Alcohol Abuse and Alcoholism (NIH) has stated alcohol-drug interactions could be a factor in at least a quarter of all emergency room admissions, with an unknown number of less-obvious interactions being unrecorded or unnoticed.
 If you are stuck in the grips of addiction, do not hesitate, reach out to our rehab for multiple addictions in Florida and learn how we can help you begin your journey towards a new life!